ericrommel/python_test_automation_book/topics/05_module_packages_and_testing_frameworks/testing_frameworks.md

 Process finished with exit code 0
 ```

+### 3.4.7 Pytest plugins

+Here is a list for some popular plugins:

+- pytest-xdist: to distribute tests to CPUs and remote hosts, to run in boxed mode which allows to survive segmentation faults, to run in looponfailing mode, automatically re-running failing tests on file changes
+- pytest-bdd: to write tests using behaviour-driven testing
+- pytest-html: pytest plugin for generating HTML reports
+- allure-pytest: report test results via allure-framework
+- pytest-random-order: randomise the order in which pytest tests are run with some control over the randomness.

 ### Practical Exercises (Drills):

 1. Name benefits which a three-layered architecture brings for Test Automation Framework.